-However, all staff will be involved in developing the attitudes and values aspect of the RSE programme.
+However, all staff will be involved in developing the attitudes and values of the RHSE programme.
 They will be role models for pupils of good, healthy, wholesome relationships as between staff, other adults and pupils.
 They will also be contributing to the development of pupils' personal and social skills.